-Hosts are always responsible for the behavior of campus guests, who, while they are visitors, are expected to conform to the standards of conduct expected of students at the University.
-When an event is open only to members of the University of Chicago, campus speakers brought to campus under the invitation of a student organization are welcome to bring guests to the event.
-Speakers are limited to a total of 10 non-University of Chicago guests unless special permission for additional guests is received from the group's advisor and the manager of the speaking venue.
-A guest list must be provided to the advisor and the venue manager no later than 48 hours before the event.
+Hosts are always responsible for the behavior of their guests, who, while they are visitors, are expected to conform to the standards of conduct expected of students at the University.
+When an event is open only to members of the University of Chicago community, speakers brought to campus under the invitation of a student organization are welcome to bring guests to the event.
+Speakers are limited to a total of ten non-University of Chicago guests unless special permission for additional guests is received from the group's advisor and the manager of the speaking venue.
+A guest list must be provided to the advisor and the venue manager no later than forty-eight hours before the event.
+If invited speakers are candidates for political office, the guidelines set forth in the University's Political Campaign Activity Memorandum (http://legalcounsel.uchicago.edu/docs/political-campaign-activities.pdf) must be followed.